josvin92/Heart-Disease-Prediction-using-Naive-Bayes/README.md

 # Heart-Disease-Prediction-using-Naive-Bayes
 Implemented Naive Bayes Classifier in order to detect the presence of heart disease using the records of previous patients.

-Dataset: Heart Disease Data Set, available from: https://archive.ics.uci.edu/ml/datasets/Heart+Disease
+Dataset: Heart Disease Data Set, available at: https://archive.ics.uci.edu/ml/datasets/Heart+Disease

 The dataset has 14 different features for each patient which are as follows:
 * age (in years),